requirement-yogi/launchers-dc/docker/README.md

 with `build-image.sh`, using examples from the former script.

 It creates a directory for each version + a docker-compose.yml file.
-Go to that directory and run `docker-compose up` and magic will happen.
+Go to that directory and run `docker compose up` and magic will happen.
 The .jar files of plugins to install can go to the `quickreload` directory.

 ## Big tips